 Aging oolong at home is much easier than aging pu-erh.
 It's not a very picky tea and doesn't require as much care.

-Since farmers ferment pu-erh and not oolong, that's already a significant reason that aging it becomes easier.
-Pu-erh needs a very particular temperature and climate to promote fermentation.
+Since farmers ferment pu-erh, not oolong, that's already a significant reason aging it becomes easier.
+Pu-erh requires a specific temperature and climate to promote fermentation.
 One that might be more accessible in Asian countries, but perhaps not in the US.
 Oolong, on the other hand, doesn't require any particular climate for aging.

 Oolong requires a relatively dry climate for aging, which puts western dwellers at an advantage.
-Farmers in Taiwan, where oolong is usually aged, indeed have a lot more on their plate when aging their oolongs, trying to keep the humidity at bay.
+Farmers in Taiwan, where oolong is usually aged, have a lot more on their plates when aging their oolongs, including keeping humidity at bay.

-The most important thing is getting tea tins— metallic or ceramic ones, but not glass jars.
-The containers mustn't let in any light.
+The most important thing is to get tea tins — metallic or ceramic, not glass jars.
+The containers mustn't let any light in.
 Then put your oolong away somewhere in your tea drawer, and you can completely forget about it for 10 or 15 years.

-Farmers in Taiwan usually re-roast the tea every year because there is too much moisture that the tea absorbs.
+Farmers in Taiwan usually re-roast the tea every year because it absorbs too much moisture.
 If you live in a dry climate, this step is not crucial.

 Checking the state of your aged oolong tea is simple — just take some of the loose leaf oolong from the tea jar and brew it.